-II SCOPE, DEFINITION, MEDIATOR=S ROLE, GENERAL PRINCIPLES, AND EFFECTIVE DATE
+II.
+SCOPE, DEFINITION, MEDIATOR=S ROLE, GENERAL PRINCIPLES, AND EFFECTIVE DATE

 - A. Scope.
-The Requirements set out in this document shall apply to all mediators included on the Arkansas Alternative Dispute Resolution Commission=s Roster of Mediators.
-The Commission recommends that all mediators practicing in the state of Arkansas adhere to these requirements. - B. Definition of Mediation.
+The Requirements set out in this document shall apply to all mediators included on the Arkansas Alternative Dispute Resolution Commission=s Roster of Certified Mediators for the State Employee Grievance Program. - B. Definition of Mediation.
 Mediation is a dispute settlement process in which a neutral third party assists disputing parties in reaching a mutually acceptable agreement.
 The mediator may suggest alternatives, but does not create an agreement for, or impose an agreement on, the parties.
 Mediation is a non-adversarial process in which the objective is the encouragement and facilitation of a mutually acceptable agreement based on the parties self-determined needs, interests, and values. - C. Mediator=s Role.
 In mediation, decision-making authority rests with the disputing parties.
 The role of the mediator includes, but is not limited to, assisting the disputing parties in identifying issues, facilitating communication, focusing the disputing parties on their interests maximizing the exploration of alternatives, and helping the disputing parties reach voluntary agreements.
 The mediator may offer options for the parties to consider as settlement terms, but is not to judge or impose settlement terms on the parties.

 - D. General Principles.
 Mediation is based on principles of communication, negotiation, facilitation, and the technique or method of solving problems.
 It emphasizes:

 - (1.)
 The needs and interests of the disputing parties;

 - (2.)
 Fairness and the merits of the issues as defined by the parties;

 - (3.)
 Procedural flexibility;

 - (4.)
 Privacy and confidentiality;

 - (5.)
 Full disclosure; and

 - (6.)
 Self-determination.

-- E. Effective Date.
-April 13, 2001.